py5coding/py5generator/py5_resources/docstrings/en.md

 Parameters
 ----------

-$params_Sketch_random_gaussian
+PARAMTEXT

 Notes
 -----

 Returns a float from a random series of numbers having a mean of 0 and standard deviation of 1.
 Each time the `random_gaussian()` function is called, it returns a number fitting a Gaussian, or normal, distribution.
 There is theoretically no minimum or maximum value that `random_gaussian()` might return.
-Rather, there is just a very low probability that values far from the mean will be returned; and a higher probability that numbers near the mean will be returned.
+Rather, there is just a very low probability that values far from the mean will be returned and a higher probability that numbers near the mean will be returned.

 See Also